ocupop/4p-website/src/_posts/2024-08-20-increasing-food-access-in-virginia.md

 # Local Food Purchasing Assistance Program Story Map

 Using LFPA funds, the Virginia Department of Agriculture and Consumer Services awarded sub-grants to agencies across Virginia with the capacity to procure foods from local sources and then deliver that food to those that need it.
 This program connected a number of community partners to build resilience and promote equity in the food system.
 James Madison University students captured the impact of LFPA in a story map that showed the many connections across the commonwealth.
 [View the story map.](https://storymaps.arcgis.com/stories/963794d0125a40e28ae9ae15ec7a9da2 "LFPA Story Map"){: target="_blank" rel="noopener"}

+&nbsp;

+# Sourcing Locally for Food Access

+Meet Brick Goldman from Goldman Farm and the Southside Virginia Fruit and Vegetable Producers Association.
+In partnership with 4P Foods and the Federation of Virginia Food Banks, the Southside Virginia Fruit & Vegetable Producers Association has been providing local fruits and vegetables to food banks in the region.

+The Southside Virginia Vegetable and Fruit Producers Association is an organization that promotes and encourages improvements in produce and value-added products grown in Southside Virginia.
+The association works to develop partnerships that improve the production and marketing of local produce and support the community.
+Brick Goldman of Goldman Farm is a founding member of the Southside Virginia Vegetable and Fruit Producers Association.
+Brick Goldman is known as a community leader, especially among fellow farmers.
+He was awarded 4P Foods Farmer of the Year for 2023 thanks to his outstanding quality of produce.

+“They’ve raved about the vegetables we bring them because they’re super fresh,” explains Brick Goldman of Goldman Farm in Cullen, VA.
+“We pick them one day and then, for the most part, they get them the next day.”

+Due to a growing demand for local produce through programs like LFPA and the Virginia Farm to School program, the Southside Virginia Vegetable and Fruit Producers Association is expanding their produce storage space.
+In 2023, they received grants from the tobacco commission and the USDA to help fund the building of a new facility.
+The 4P Foods team was able to visit the new site with Brick Goldman.